| |

 Cover the ground with 4 or 6 mil plastic sheeting, cutting

-slice it into manageable sections and roll it up.
+into manageable sections and roll it up.

 Vacuum up any remaining chips using a wide diameter